 - any other pizza toppings of choice

-Spread olive oil on the bottom of a cookie sheet and spread the polenta circles evenly.
+- Spread 1 tbsp. olive oil on the bottom of a cookie sheet and spread the polenta circles evenly.

-Bake for 20 minutes then flip each circle with a spatula and bake for 20 more minutes.
+- Bake for 20 minutes then flip each polenta circle with a spatula and bake for 20 more minutes.

-Take out of oven and add toppings of choice.
+- Take out of the oven and add toppings of choice.

-Bake for 10 more minutes.
-(After 8 minutes, check to see if cheese has melted.
+- Bake for 10 more minutes.
+(After 8 minutes, check to see if the cheese has melted.
 If not, set oven to broil for 2 minutes).
+Serve hot.

 - Store them in a covered container in the fridge.

-- If you want to make them ahead of time for a party, simply reheat on a cookie try in the oven at 350° for about 10 minutes.
+- If you want to make them ahead of time for a party, simply reheat them on a cookie tray in the oven at 350° (190°C) for about 10 minutes.

 - They also work great cold in school lunches!

 *This recipe was originally published on March 2, 2018.
 It has been updated on April 16, 2020 to include new images and more detailed information.